 "Good, detailed information, and a section of each book is dedicated to high quality color photos to supplement the drawings."

 3. Rockhounding Arizona: A Guide To 75 of The State's Best Rockhounding Sites

-Whether you want to search for gold in the Superstition Mountains, dig for turquoise near the Hieroglyphic Range or hunt for jasper in the old mining district near Bagdad, this rockhounding book will be an excellent resource for you and your journey.
+Whether you want to search for gold in the Superstition Mountains of Arizona, dig for turquoise in Nevada or hunt for agates and jasper on the beaches of Oregon, this rockhounding book will be an excellent resource for you and your journey.
 Both beginners and experts will find this resource book very useful.
-In addition to listing the better known, commercial dig sites, this book takes time to share some of the lesser known Arizona rockhounding sites that are accessible on public lands.
+In addition to listing the better known, commercial dig sites, this book takes time to share some of the lesser known rock collecting sites that are accessible on public lands.

 The Author, Gary Blair has nearly 75 years of experience roaming the wilderness of Arizona.
 Much of that time he spent rockhounding.
 Gary Blair is considered one of the most experienced and knowledgeable rockhounding experts in Arizona.

 Not planning on Rockhounding in Arizona any time soon?
 Then check out these other rockhounding books that cover rockhounding in other States.

 If you'd like to read more information on any of these rock books, then just click on any of the books listed below.